AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/style-cif-component.md

 ## View Updated Product Teaser {#view-updated-product-teaser}

-After the code for the project has been deployed to AEM, we should now be able to see the changes to the Product Teaser.
+After the code for the project has been deployed to AEM, you should now be able to see the changes to the Product Teaser.

-1. Return to your browser and re-fresh the Home page: [http://localhost:4502/editor.html/content/venia/us/en.html](http://localhost:4502/editor.html/content/venia/us/en.html).
+1. Return to your browser and refresh the Home page: [http://localhost:4502/editor.html/content/venia/us/en.html](http://localhost:4502/editor.html/content/venia/us/en.html).
 You should see the updated product teaser styles applied.

     ![Updated Product Teaser style](../assets/style-cif-component/product-teaser-new-style.png)